(Hey, shiny friends, set your sarcasm meter on HIGH for this one.)

 This next one’s particularly appropriate for Americans:

-6- Expect nicely paved roads and safe bridges and pretty parks for you and your kids and your elderly dad, and a post office that will carry a letter hundreds and hundreds of miles from your very doorstep, even to the furthest town in the nation, or even fly it to Hawaii in two or three days for a couple of quarters, but complain about taxes anyway!
+6- Expect nicely paved roads and safe bridges and pretty parks for you and your kids and your elderly dad, and a post office that will carry a letter hundreds and hundreds of miles from your very doorstep, even to the furthest town in the nation, or even fly it to Hawaii in two or three days for a couple of quarters, but complain about taxes and everything else anyway!

 It’s important here that you make no attempt to see the correlation between all the cleanliness, safety, and convenience you enjoy, and the taxes you work so hard to avoid.